run-llama/modal_finetune_sql/README.md

 ### Steps for running

-Please see the notebook (TODO) for full instructions.
+Please see the notebook `tutorial.ipynb` for full instructions.

 In the meantime you can run each step individually as below: